17th January 2022

 Richard Taunton Sixth Form College

-An exciting opportunity has arisen for a highly motivated and efficient Library Assistant to join the Library team effective immediately.
-The successful candidate will be su ...
+An exciting opportunity has arisen for a highly motivated and efficient Exams Officer to join our Exams department effective January 2022.
+The successful candidate will line manag ...

 To find out more about St. Vincent College including details of job opportunities, please click here